You’ll find me at The Affinity Centre Cheadle…

 I work on Tuesday – Friday from 9.30am to 3.30pm (last appointment).
 You can book online here.

 How much does therapy cost?

-Couples therapy costs £85 for a 60 minute appointment.
+Couples appointments cost £90 for a 60mins session and £135 for a 90mins session.
 Please note, I recommend 1.5hrs appointments for couples to get the full benefit from the dialogue process.

 What’s the first session like?

 For some, the thought of coming to therapy can be daunting and nerve racking.
 You will be welcomed with warmth, acceptance, and honesty.
 The relationship between client and therapist is central to the healing process.
 Before beginning therapy it is important that you are comfortable talking with me.
 I will be open and honest about how I believe I can work with you.